yahoo/proxy-verifier/README.md

 configurable via the `--format` command line argument.
 For details see the section describing this argument below.

+Both the client and the server will fail the YAML parsing phase and exit with a non-zero return if either parses a transaction for which they cannot derive a key.
+If during the traffic processing phase the Verifier server somehow receives a request for which it cannot derive a key, it will return a *404 Not Found* response and close the connection upon which it received the request.

 ## Traffic Verification Specification